From The Real Housewives to Reality

 My mom and I have watched the myriad of Real Housewives series since the early 2000s, when the reality TV empire first debuted.
 Call it a guilty pleasure, but I actually find some of the women on these shows to be genuinely intelligent and influential.
-When they aren’t arguing over men, dinner parties and girls trips, some of these reality TV personalities truly do want make a difference and use their super-stardom to help others.
+When they aren’t arguing over men, dinner parties and girls trips, some of these reality TV personalities truly do want to make a difference and use their super-stardom to help others!

 Bethenny Frankel is a former star of The Real Housewives of New York City, author, chef, business owner and talk show host.
 She’s also founder of B Strong, a crisis intervention initiative that provides real time emergency assistance, resources, support, and financial help to women who face crises.

 In the wake of hurricane Maria, Frankel felt compelled to help and reached out to various organizations and relief efforts to offer her assistance.

 “They said, ‘No, we don’t need your help, we’ve got this,'” Frankel told Buzzfeed.

 Despite denials from organizations, Frankel was determined to communicate with those in need on the island, and connect with others trying to do good in Puerto Rico.
 Using her networking and social media skills, Frankel coordinated relief efforts with total strangers via online messages and used Twitter as a platform to rally fellow celebrities to donate.

 “There are other people out there trying to help that were also rejected, so I sort of connected with the rejects, and we created this underground army of probably 25 Puerto Rican people and myself that are doing this all.
 I have never met them before.
 These aren’t my assistants, these aren’t my friends — this is strangers and myself through chatrooms, working together 24 hours a day.”
 Frankel told People.